-The OEI Task Force had an instructor from Las Positas, Deborah Bauer, who also taught at Contra Costa where they are migrating to Canvas.
-Therefore, Deborah had first- hand experience to share with the team on migrating from Blackboard to Canvas since she was part of the pilot group creating new courses using Canvas for the Summer 2016 term.
+• The OEI Task Force had an instructor from Las Positas, Deborah Bauer, who also taught at Contra Costa where they are migrating to Canvas.
+Therefore, Deborah had first- hand experience to share with the team on migrating from Blackboard to Canvas since she was part of the pilot group creating new courses using Canvas for the

+Summer 2016 term.
 Deborah indicated that she thinks it will be better for the students because they can easily open up their home pages and see their assignments.
 Also, she thinks that the navigation of the Canvas system is easier.
 She noted that there are some things that make this much easier than Blackboard such as grading, organizing assignments, quizzes, and the page content seems less rigid.
 She noted that the apps seem to be easy to use and incorporated into each course or shared among courses.
 She does think there is a learning curve with all new formats, but that will subside as one becomes familiar and training seminars are set up.

-The OEI Task Force also talked with John Perez, another instructor at Las Positas who has used Canvas.
+- The OEI Task Force also talked with John Perez, another instructor at Las Positas who has used Canvas.
 John also teaches at Ohlone and Solano, both of which are migrating to Canvas.
 John noted that he is an early adopter and he is active on Canvas over the past two terms.
 He indicated that the students like the format better than Blackboard, and one such area that the students prefer is the grade section.
-John notes that Canvas is much easier to navigate and read comments.
-Another instructor from LPC, Colin Schatz, also has used Canvas and provided positive feedback.
+John notes that Canvas is much easier to navigate and read comments. - Another instructor from LPC, Colin Schatz, also has used Canvas and provided positive feedback.
+Colin notes with Canvas that navigating to necessary information/materials is easier and students like it better compared to their Blackboard classes.
+He thinks that has to do with the setup of courses and the overall "model" for organizing content that is different in the two systems.
+He says that Canvas doesn't have nested folders within its "Modules" component, but the interface makes moving stuff around with a module (or between modules) easily accomplished on one page.
+He likes it much better than dealing with layers of nested folders.

-Canvas Instructions on Using the Sandbox and Importing Courses can be found at this link:
+Canvas Instructions on Using the Sandbox and Importing Courses can be found at this link: Canvas Sandbox

-Canvas Sandbox